 Dog Obedience Training School Courses - Certified Dog Trainer Curriculum

-The ABC Dog Obedience Instructor Curriculum is structured to offer each student the convenience and cost of a Home Study dog obedience training program with the added benefit of working one-on-one with some of the most talented dog trainers in the industry.
+The ABC Dog Obedience Instructor curriculum offers each student the convenience of a home study dog trainer program at a reasonable cost.
+In addition, students have the added benefit of working one-on-one with some of the most talented dog trainers in the industry.

-ABC's comprehensive curriculum is 11 stages long and expands over 800 pages.
-The first stages of the curriculum give you a strong foundation of academic and theoretical knowledge about dogs.
-Once a strong foundation has been established, ABC students will be given the authorization to observe and participate in professional dog training sessions being taught by ABC Mentor Trainers.
-This is a priceless component of the curriculum, as you will have the opportunity to see the experts in action.
+ABC's comprehensive science-based, positive-training curriculum is 11 stages long and expands over 800 pages.
+The first stages of the curriculum give you a strong foundation of academic and theoretical knowledge about dogs using positive training methods.
+Once a strong foundation has been established, ABC students receive authorization to observe and participate in professional dog training sessions, which are taught by ABC Mentor Trainers.
+The hands-on portion of your training is a priceless component of the curriculum, as you will have the opportunity to see the experts in action.

 Study from the privacy of your own home

 choosing to enroll in ABC's unique program of study, you can keep

 your present job while you enroll in our school for dog trainers.

 The ABC program brings the classroom to your living room and neighborhood, which means no added